-Indonesia's death toll jumps as coronavirus surges across SE Asia
+Coronavirus surges across Southeast Asia as Malaysia warns of 'tsunami' of cases

 Tracking global spread of coronavirus (open in an external browser) tmsnrt.rs/3aIRuz7

-Additional reporting by Rozanna Latiff, Liz Lee and Joseph Sipalan in Kuala Lumpur; Agustinus Beo Da Costa, Maikel Jefriando and Bernadette Christina Munthe in Jakarta; Writing by Matthew Tostevin; Editing by Gareth Jones
+Additional reporting by Rozanna Latiff, Liz Lee and Joseph Sipalan in Kuala Lumpur; Agustinus Beo Da Costa, Maikel Jefriando and Aradhana Bernadette Christina Munthe in Jakarta; Fathin Ungku and Aradhana Aravinda in Singapore; Writing by Matthew Tostevin; Editing by Gareth Jones and Nick Macfie